-Additionally, the new areas of concentration will contribute to the fulfillment of related strategic goals for UMB, in several significant ways:
+Additionally, the new area of concentration will contribute to the fulfillment of related strategic goals for UMB, in several significant ways:

 - Alignment with several of the Strategic Plan Themes including Student Growth and Success as well as Innovation and Reimagination.
 Further, UMB has established a new institutional learning outcome (ILO) in Global Education and Learning.
 Graduates of each UMB program will demonstrate Global Engagement & Learning outcomes at the end of their degree programs.
-Graduates will be assessed on long term outcomes. - The university has recognized the important role the Graduate School plays in creating accessible education for individuals already engaged in their professions and these programs are designed for adult learners deliberately with 8-week online courses and a within a Quality Matters framework
+Graduates will be assessed on long term outcomes. - The university has recognized the important role the Graduate School plays in creating accessible education for individuals already engaged in their professions and these programs are designed for adult learners deliberately with 8-week online courses and a within a quality matters framework to support the program into the foreseeable future even if enrollment should not meet our expectations, which we do not anticipate.